Tropical methods for building real space sextics with totally real tritangent planes: Local lifting multiplicities for tropical 4-valent tritangents

 Furthermore, in the first case, the triple has initial hyperflex $\left (\bar{a}/{(8\,\bar{c}\,\overline{\lambda''}^3)}, \, -2\overline{\lambda''}\right )$, whereas for the second value, the initials forms of the tangency points are $\left(-\bar{a}/(8\,\bar{c}\overline{\lambda''}^3\,(1\pm \sqrt{3})^3), 2\,\overline{\lambda''}\,(1\pm \sqrt{3})\right )$. \end{corollary}

-As we did with the tangency types (6b) and (5b), we must rule out initial hyperflexes for a lifting $(\ell,p,p')$ of a type (4b') tangency.
-This is the content of the next statement: \begin{theorem} Assume $V(\sextic)$ has no hyperflexes and is generic relative to $\Gamma$.
+As we did with types (6b) and (5b), we must rule out initial hyperflexes for a lifting $(\ell,p,p')$ of a type (4b') tangency.
+This is the content of the next statement: \begin{theorem} Assume that $\sextic$ is generic relative to $\Gamma$.
 Fix a triple $(\ell,p,p')$ lifting a tangency point of type (4b') between $\Lambda$ and $\Gamma$.
 Then, we have $\overline{p} \neq \overline{p'}$. \end{theorem}